eriksank/altcalconv/README.md

     x3:12
     x4:152

-You can obviously also use the alternative syntax, using process substitution:
+You can obviously also use the alternative syntax that is based on process substitution:

     source <(assign x1 x2 x3 x4 := func2 53)

-This function result transmission mechanism quite simulates how other programming languages return results from the callee to the caller.
+This 'function result transmission mechanism' quite simulates how other programming languages return results from the callee to the caller.

 The `transmit` function creates a (temporary) stack, and pushes the values transmitted onto this stack.
 The `assign` function pops these results from the stack, assigns them to the variables mentioned, and then clears the stack.